rust-lang/rust/doc/tutorial.md

 ## Record patterns

-Records can be destructured on in `alt` patterns.
+Records can be destructured in `alt` patterns.
 The basic syntax is `{fieldname: pattern, ...}`, but the pattern for a field can be omitted as a shorthand for simply binding the variable with the same name as the field.